milesroxas/Flint/docs/guides/how-it-all-works.md

    - Builds or reuses a page‑level parent map and classifies contexts for all elements on the page
    - Parses the first custom class with the preset grammar and maps it to an `ElementRole` via the preset role resolver; reconciles `wrap` with the DOM context
    - Runs `RuleRunner.runRulesOnStylesWithContext`
-   - Stamps `metadata.role` per violation when resolvable
+   - Stamps `metadata.role` per violation when resolvable; the role is derived from the first custom class via the active preset’s grammar and role resolver, with `_wrap` demoted to `childGroup` when not a root context
 4. Hook returns `{ violations, contexts, classNames, roles, isLoading }` to the UI.

 ### Full page